-After the eyebrow microblading treatment, you will need to take some aftercare measures, which are similar to aftercare for a tattoo but more extensive.
-You will need to avoid wearing makeup for a few days post-treatment as the pigment is still settling into the shallow cuts in the skin.
+After the eyebrow microblading session, you will need to take some aftercare measures, which are similar to aftercare for a tattoo but more extensive.
+You will need to avoid wearing makeup for a few days post-session as the pigment is still settling into the shallow cuts in the skin.
 Avoid picking scabs, tugging, or itching the eyebrow area.
 Avoid saunas, swimming, or any activity that might cause excessive sweating until the area is completely healed.

-Eyebrow microblading is an efficient treatment to get fuller and voluminous look on the eyebrows.
+Eyebrow microblading is an efficient session to get fuller and voluminous look on the eyebrows.
 It provides the eyebrows with a darker but natural appearance.
 Choose professional technicians who are certified for the job.